International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

 Currency Devaluation and Enforcement Challenges

-Despite the existence of multiple exchange rates, Lebanese courts generally apply the official rate—which disadvantages creditors seeking to enforce awards denominated in foreign currencies.
+• Despite the existence of multiple exchange rates, Lebanese courts generally apply the official rate, which significantly disadvantages creditors seeking to enforce awards denominated in foreign currencies.

 • Debts must be paid in Lebanese pounds, even if the underlying contract specifies a foreign currency.